BlaqueDevs/se-assignment-day-5-technical-writing-and-review-TheEmmaIhezie/README.md

 It can improve comprehension as it is straightforward, whereas initiate could have different meaning.
 "Start" is a more commonly used and familiar term, whereas "initiate" may be confusing or unfamiliar to some users.

 ## 7. How can using examples and visuals help in explaining complex concepts more clearly?
+1. Visuals make it easier to understand complicated ideas by breaking them down into simpler parts.
+This helps viewers comprehend the central concept and understand how all the components align.
+2. Increases retention: People are more likely to remember information presented through visuals and examples than through text alone.
+By using these tools, you can improve the retention of complex concepts and ensure your audience understands and remembers the information.
+3. Makes the presentation more engaging: Complex concepts can be dry and difficult to follow, but incorporating visuals and examples can make the presentation more engaging and interesting.
+This can help keep your audience's attention and ensure they stay focused on the topic.
+7. Allows for better clarification: In some cases, complex concepts may be confusing or ambiguous.
+By using visuals and examples, you can provide a clear and concrete explanation that leaves little room for misinterpretation.
+This can help avoid confusion and ensure everyone understands the concept in the same way.
 ## 8. What types of visuals (e.g., diagrams, charts) are most effective for different kinds of technical information?
 ## 9. How do headings and subheadings improve the readability and organization of technical documents?
 ## 10. What are some best practices for creating effective headings and subheadings?